zdravkov/kendo-docs/api/wrappers/jsp/autoComplete.md

 ### suggest `boolean`

-Controls whether the AutoComplete should automatically auto-type the rest of text.
+If set to true the widget will automatically use the first suggestion as its value.

 #### Example
     <kendo:autoComplete suggest="suggest">